 Stickley was interested all facets of the decorative arts, and that was reflected in The Craftsman and its articles, which included American painting and art.
 Interestingly, a 1906 story extolled artists who painted particularly American scenery rather than copying the colorful, flowery work of French Impressionists, which the article referred to as a “blight.”

-On what would have been Gustav Stickley’s 159th Birthday, we invite you to join the Gustav Stickley House Foundation as they celebrate this remarkable man and his enduring legacy.
-Restoration is about to begin at the Columbus Avenue house in Syracuse and they are excited to share an artist’s rendering of the restored exterior.
-There will be many more updates in the coming months and we will keep you posted.
+Restoration is underway at his Columbus Avenue house in Syracuse ‘s Westcott neighborhood, and we’re excited to share an artist’s rendering of the restored exterior.
 We encourage you to visit there website often to follow the progress.
 You can also learn about the history of the house here.